syncfusion-content/angular-docs/angular/Signature/getting-started.md

-To render the Angular2 Signature use the below code.
+To render the Angular Signature use the below code.

 {% highlight js %}